Lillian1070/showcase_python_EDA_1/README.md

 - Dataset Used
 - Key Findings
 - Libraries Used
+- Further Directions

 ## Project Overview
 This project demonstrates Exploratory Data Analysis (EDA) techniques using Python.
 The main focus is to uncover patterns, trends, and insights in the dataset.
 The key elements of the EDA include:

-- Data visualization (covering univariate, bivariate, and geospatial analysis)
+- Data visualization (covering univariate analysis, bivariate analysis, etc.)
 - Feature engineering
 - Identifying patterns and trends
 - Investigating feature importance